 When you are looking to start a plumbing business, specialization matters.
-This is going to impact the equipment that you purchase, the training and licensing that you seek out, as well as how you tackle your marketing.
+This is going to impact the equipment that you purchase, the training and licensing that you seek out, as well as how you tackle your marketing strategy.

 One of the major divides is commercial and residential plumbing.
 While it’s easy to think the two are the same, the truth is that most plumbing companies rarely specialize in both.
-So, with that in mind, let’s get into the main differences between residential and commercial plumbing.
+So, with that in mind, let’s get into the main differences between plumbing in the residential space and plumbing in the commercial space.

 The Fundamental Differences

 Let’s first start the conversation by briefly defining the scope of what is commercial plumbing, compared to some of the other options on the table.
-A commercial plumber is a professional who specializes in servicing plumbing problems in a variety of different commercial settings.
+A commercial plumber is a professional who specializes in servicing plumbing fixtures in a variety of different commercial business settings.
 This can range from:

 - -Basic office buildings